Thue's Fundamentaltheorem, II: Further Refinements and Examples: Larger

 \subsection{Search Details}

-The algebraic numbers in Theorems~\ref{thm:n7t19}--\ref{thm:n13t7} were found by a computer search.
-We describe here how that search was carried out as well as the extent of the search.

-The main idea behind the search is that $1-Z(x)/U(x)$ must be small in order for us to be able to apply the hypergeometric method to good effect.
-The condition $1-Z(x)/U(x)$ is the same as saying that $U(x)-Z(x)=F_{n,t}(x)$ is small.
-That is, we choose $x$ near a root of $F_{n,t}$.
+The algebraic numbers in Theorem~\ref{thm:sporadic} were found by a computer search.
+The main idea behind the search is that $\eta/\sigma(\eta)$ must be near $1$ in order for us to be able to successfully apply the hypergeometric method.
+This condition is the same as saying that $\eta-\sigma(\eta)=\sqrt{t}F_{n,t}(z)$ is small.
+That is, we choose $z$ near a root of $F_{n,t}$.

 So for each $7 \leq n \leq 50$, our search was structured as follows.